 Payout options can vary according to the institutions that are running your annuity and what they offer.
 Typically there are four options for clients:

 - Lifetime payments.
-Unlike the guaranteed period, these income payments are based on your life only.
+Unlike the guaranteed period, your life factors into the basis of these income payments.
 The payments can be either variable or be fixed in nature and are determined based on how much you invest and in how long your life expectancy is.
-The catch is that when you die, you can not designate a beneficiary, The remainder of your annuity money stays with the company providing payments.
+The catch is that when you die, you can not designate a beneficiary, and the remainder of your annuity money stays with the company providing payments.

 Understanding the ins and outs of annuity sales helps you make an informed decision when the time comes to sell yours, here are some questions that may shed some light on your doubts.

-No, selling an annuity will not upset your retirement plans for the simple fact that you can just sell only a part of your structured settlement or any other type of annuity.
-This gives you instant access to cash, without giving up your entire retirement nest egg.
-DRB Capital’s goal is to provide you with an alternative solution to your current financial difficulties; they understand the importance of annuities for your future the difficult choices people face when deciding to sell them.
+Our goal is to provide you with an alternative solution to your current financial difficulties with real cash for annuity payments.
+They understand the importance of annuities for your future the difficult choices people face when deciding to sell them.

-No, you don’t have to sell the entire thing if you only need one payment, we can customize your sale and make it so that you only sell us one a portion of your annuity.
+No, you don’t have to sell the entire annuity if you only need one payment; we can customize your sale and make it so that you only sell us one a portion of your annuity.
 If you’d rather keep a part of your annuity, there is no problem with that, you can sell as much as you want and we’ll offer you the best possible deal.